 Embedding models, which convert high-dimensional data into lower-dimensional vector spaces, are instrumental in enabling agents to understand and relate different pieces of information.

-By fine-tuning an embedding model, we can move the model towards simulating how humans recall memories based on learned associations and contextual cues.
+By fine-tuning an embedding model, we can move the model towards simulating how humans recall memories based on the associations and contextual cues we train it against.
 This approach allows the system to retrieve related memories more efficiently, leading to more coherent and contextually appropriate responses.
-Practically speaking, this can be done using a sparse embedding model alonside using an LLM to reshape new inputs within the context of any related memories, before embedding and using it for retrieval.
-The combinatation gives us more control over shaping the final result.
+Practically speaking, this is similar to using a sparse embedding model trained against a very specific set of meaningful features.

 The effects of an expressive memory system on AI behavior have been fascinating to observe.
 The conversational agents demonstrate enhanced learning capabilities, forming connections between new information and existing memories in ways that feel more organic and less mechanical.
 Their responses become more adaptive, drawing from a rich tapestry of interconnected memories rather than isolated data points.